 At each annual meeting of members, in addition to any other requirements of an NFP's by-laws:

-- the members typically elect the directors (unless an election of directors is not required that year because the directors are elected for longer than one year and none of their terms are expiring);
+- the members must elect the directors (unless an election of directors is not required that year because the directors are elected for longer than one year and none of their terms are expiring);

 Can members pass resolutions other than at a meeting?